SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 File | Purpose
 ------------|-------------
-`src/DefaultTheme.js` | This file is automatically used by the framework.
-It imports assets for the default theme.
-It is a central file for the whole package and normally you don't need to modify it.
 `src/themes/Demo.css` | All CSS rules for the web component, same for all themes.
 Will be inserted in the shadow root.
 `src/themes/sap_belize/parameters-bundle.css` | Values for the component-specific CSS Vars for the `sap_belize` theme.
 `src/themes/sap_belize_hcb/parameters-bundle.css` | Values for the component-specific CSS Vars for the `sap_belize_hcb` theme.